Blendify/blender-manual/blender_docs/manual/editors/graph_editor/fcurves/introduction.rst

       Constant.

 Linear
-   This simple interpolation creates a straight segment between each neighbor keyframes, giving a broken line.
+   This simple interpolation creates a straight segment, giving a noncontinuous line.
    It can be useful when using only two keyframes and the *Extrapolation* extend mode, to easily get an infinite straight line (i.e. a linear curve).